Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 Of course, there are also many challenges.
 These include economic struggles and political confusion.

-Now, Sicily has entered a new period of prosperity.
+Since 1946, Sicily has been an autonomous administrative division of Italy.
 From its troubled past, a thriving culture has grown.
 History lives side by side with modern-age wonders.

 Sicily offers visitors a wealth of experiences and attractions, so it's no wonder millions of people from all over the world visit it every year.